 Transnistria’s Independence Day Parade

-Following the parade the streets fill with food stalls, belly dancers, Russian brides and plenty of other weird things to keep you entertained.
-It’s a fantastic day for people watching.
+Following the parade, the streets fill with food stalls, belly dancers, Russian brides and plenty of other weird things to keep you entertained.
+It’s a fantastic day for people-watching and experiencing a very different culture.

 Where to Stay in Tiraspol